openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

      - Description
    * - LMS
      - ``images/logo.png``
      - The logo for the LMS.
-Displayed in the upper left corner of the LMS.
+Displayed in the upper corner of the LMS.
    * - Studio
      - ``images/studio-logo.png``
      - The logo for Studio.
-Displayed in the upper left corner of Studio.
+Displayed in the upper corner of Studio.
+   * - E-Commerce
+     - ``static/images/logo.png``
+     - The logo for the E-Commerce service.
+Displayed in the upper corner of the E-Commerce service.
    * - LMS
      - ``images/profiles/default_30.png``
        ``images/profiles/default_50.png``